sabry-awad97/100-000-RAG/rag_system/README.md

 docker-compose down
 ```

 **Local Embeddings**: The system uses the Gemma embedding model from Docker AI, eliminating external API calls for embeddings.
-This provides 768-dimensional embeddings with zero cost and complete data privacy.
+This provides 768-dimensional normalized embeddings with zero cost and complete data privacy.
+The model supports up to 2K tokens per text and is optimized for English content.

 See [DOCKER.md](DOCKER.md) for complete Docker documentation.